Wellbeing at Oxford

 Support during COVID-19

 Your welfare and wellbeing is of the utmost importance to us, now more than ever during this time of the coronavirus pandemic.
 We recognise how unsettling this time can be and we will support the wellbeing of all students – regardless of their personal circumstances, or any disadvantage or disruption they may have faced as a result of COVID-19.
-You may find this series of blogs and podcasts helpful as well as the keeping you safe and well pages of the Oxford students website.

 Student health is primarily handled within colleges: your college will have a recommended National Health Service (NHS) doctor and many also have a nurse on site.
 The University also offers advice on other local services like dentists, and recommends vaccinations.